Site Logo

 1933 Auburn 8 105 Retractable Hardtop

-This is a one-off retractable hardtop conversion prototype was created by Conrad Jobst and based on the Auburn eight-cylinder salon chassis.
+This 1933 Auburn 8 105 Salon Retractable Hardtop is a one-off retractable hardtop conversion prototype was created by Conrad Jobst and based on the Auburn eight-cylinder salon chassis which was quite advanced for its time.
+Mr. Jobst developed the idea for a hardtop convertible and acquired this 1933 model to be used for this idea.

 The top is composed of three sections: a rolling center section, a hinged rear section and an arm above the door on each side of the car.
 The center section is built much like the door of a roll-top desk.
 Tugging a ratcheted handle above the driver's head causes the top to move back inch by inch until it is completely hidden in the top well behind the seat.
 The hinged rear section is then swiveled backward into the well using the arm on each side to guide it.
 The arms are then unscrewed, removed, and hidden away in padded compartments at which time the driver is ready for open-top motoring.